-- Use the response you receive from SmarThinking to improve your essay and as a starting point for the peer review. - Complete the peer review and return your review to your partner by 11:59 PM, November 26 - Use the feedback from SmTh and Peer Review to improve your essay.
-Make any additional improvements. - Submit the feedback you received from SmarThinking, the peer review your partner completed for your essay with the Final Draft of your essay to Brightspace (all in the same assignment slot) - Final Draft due by 11:59 PM December 3
+• Use the response you receive from SmarThinking to improve your essay and as a starting point for the peer review.

+- Complete the peer review and return your review to your partner by 11:59 PM, April 27 - Use the feedback from SmTh and Peer Review to improve your essay.
+Make any additional improvements. - Submit the feedback you received from SmarThinking, the peer review your partner completed for your essay with the Final Draft of your essay to Brightspace (all in the same assignment slot) - Final Draft due by 11:59 PM April 30

 Part V: Everyone will present the main findings of their essays in the form of a video that will be posted to the Discussion board.
-The individual presentations should last between 3 and 4 minutes.
-In your presentation,

-- You need to communicate the most salient points of your essay in a clear and easy-todigest manner. - Share your topic and why it is important, - Present the view the three theories of the semester have of your topic, - Explain your ethical point of view on the issue and how you came to it. - Leave the audience with something to think about. - Do not read your slides.
-They are not a script, but a list of important ideas. - Use visual aids such as PowerPoint, Prezi, or other material. - You should have at least eight "slides." - Your video must play continuously (that is, noone should need to click on anything in your video), and - You need to appear in it (You can do this easily with Zoom or with YuJa).
+The individual presentations should last between 3:30 and 4:30 minutes.
+In your presentation, you should communicate the most salient points of your essay in a clear and easy-to-digest manner.
+You need to use visual aids such as a video, PowerPoint, Prezi, or other material.
+You should have at least eight "slides."
+Your video should play continuously, and you should appear in it (You can do this easily with Zoom or with YuJa).
 A rubric for the presentation and examples of presentations from other classes can be found on Brightspace.